8byr0/strapi-plugin-backup-restore/README.md

 # Strapi Backup & Restore plugin
 Add backup and restore features directly inside your strapi admin panel.

+## ⚠️ READ FIRST ⚠️
+- This plugin is not actively maintained (I'm definitely open to PR but lack of time)
+- Compatibility with strapi v4 is not available (only v3 is currently supported)

+## Overview
 ![Backup restore plugin dashboard](assets/docs/manual_backup.png "Backup restore plugin dashboard")

 Supported databases: